Plank Variations – Core and Abdominal Workout

 Draw your abdominals in toward your spine.

-Curl under your toes and hover your knees off the ground keep your legs straight.
+Curl under your toes and hover your knees off the ground, keeping your legs straight.
 Keep your neck in a neutral position and exhale strongly.

-Drop you hips slightly and squeeze your glutes to support the hips
+Drop your hips slightly and squeeze your glutes to support the hips

 Advanced: High Plank with Hip Stretch:

-Stack your wrists elbows and shoulders in one line.
+Stack your wrists, elbows, and shoulders in one line.
 Draw your abdominals in toward your spine.
-Curl under your toes and hover your knees off the ground keep your legs straight.
+Curl under your toes and hover your knees off the ground, keeping your legs straight.
 Keep your neck in a neutral position and exhale strongly.
-Step forward to runners lunge and alternate reaching with each arm.
+Step forward to the runner’s lunge and alternate reaching with each arm.
 Try not to let your weight shift.

 Conclusion

 Adding a plank variation workout to your daily exercise routine will greatly strengthen your core and abdominals while increasing stamina.
-Also remember, if you have any type of diabetes condition, the addition of planking exercises will serve you well to better manage your blood sugar levels.
+Also remember, if you have any type of diabetes condition, the addition of planking exercises will serve you well to manage your blood sugar levels better.

 Image Credit